gbalan-microej/docs/PlatformDeveloperGuide/uiInput.rst

 -  ``eventsReceived``: The event generator received an event made of several ``int``\ s.

 The event generator is responsible for converting incoming data into a MicroUI event and sending the event to its listener.
-It should be defined during MicroUI Static Initialization step (in the XML file, see XXX ref).
+It should be defined during MicroUI Static Initialization step (in the XML file, see :ref:`section_static_init`).
 This allows to MicroUI implementation to instanciate the event generator on startup.

 If the event generator is not available in the application classpath, a warning is thrown (with a stack trace) and the application continues.
 In this case, all events sent by BSP to this event generator are ignored because no event generator is able to decode them.